 Get it Right the First Time

-If you plan to purchase a vehicle in the United States and import it into Canada, you'll need to navigate a long list of rules, regulations, processes and costs.
+If you plan to import into Canada from the United States, you'll need to navigate a long list of rules, regulations, processes, and costs after making your purchase.

 For individual and commercial importers, Cole International provides the full range of services to ensure your vehicle import runs smoothly.

 Vehicle Importing.
 It's what we do.

 To provide vehicle importers with the most efficient and reliable service possible, Cole International has established a department dedicated to vehicle-related imports.
 From a customs and logistics company whose track record is second to none, you get:

 - ‘One-stop’ service from anywhere in Canada for all your vehicle import needs

 - An experienced representative assigned specifically to your account – your assurance that all your questions and needs will be handled personally by a member of our vehicle import team intimately familiar with your import

 - Real-time information at your fingertips through Cole Portal – a valuable, no-charge service that provides online access to your active and historical import information

 Have You Arranged for AES Filing?